FrontendMasters/remix-fundamentals/README.md

     Build Better websites with Remix
   </strong>
   <p>
-    Remix enables you to build fantastic user experiences for the web and not be ashamed of the code that got you there.
+    Remix enables you to build fantastic user experiences for the web and feel happy with the code that got you there.
 Get a jumpstart on Remix with this workshop.
   </p>
 </div>